The Top 9 Skills to Look For in a Partnership Manager

-With a PRM platform, they can keep track and catalog your company’s partner relationships, submit leads and referrals, and keep a track of all active deals.
+With a PRM platform, they can keep track and catalogue your company’s partner relationships, submit leads and referrals, and keep track of all active deals.

 As a solution that simplifies onboarding, collaboration, training, and payout processes, a partner platform is essential for the success of your partner program.